Top Ethical Issues in Digital Marketing To Solve in 2025

 In social marketing, you must always be honest.
 All claims regarding promoting products and services must be fully backed up.

-One bad example of untruthful advertising is when PepsiCo made an epic marketing failure in the Philippines–the number fever campaign.
+One bad example of untruthful advertising was when PepsiCo made an epic marketing failure in the Philippines–the number fever campaign.

 It might have been an accident, but it is still considered untruthful advertising that left a lot of 349 bottle cap winners disappointed or gravely upset.